SocraticJunkieWannabe/Fishfoto_MachineLearning_Project/README.md

     4. On the Media tab click Select All and Save As

     5. Select/ create a folder and wait for the download to complete (may take some time)

-NOTE:

-THe pseudo mxitures image go into the "data/Peudo_Mixtures"

 INFO: